janohirmas/EcoLabels_experiment/bugs_and_improvements.md

     ## Questionnaire

-    - (AH) Add end-page with payment
     - Instead of having click and enter.
 Whenever they click, jump to next question and add back button in case they want to fix a previous question
-    - In the filling questions (like nationality) if I fill something, but they haven't finished the word and they press enter, it goes to the next question anyways.
-Make sure that the input is on the list.
-    - SAVE ANSWERS ONETREEPLANTED!!!

-    - Add a page after questionnaire thanking for participation.

 # FOR LATER